-The CMP Committee meets as needed to discuss the federally required CMP.
+• The CMP Committee meets as needed to discuss the federally required CMP.
 Activities include developing and reviewing its TIP Intersection Improvement Program and making recommendations to the MPO.

-MPO.
+MPO support also includes conducting metropolitan transportation planning for the MPO.
 The goal of this work is to ensure compliance with federal requirements and to provide excellence in transportation planning processes, techniques, and outcomes.
 The work involves researching, analyzing, and reporting information on 3C planning topics, responding to federal recommendations, and incorporating new requirements into the MPO's 3C program.
 MPO staff will continue to implement Fixing America's Surface Transportation (FAST) Act requirements (see Chapter 2 and Appendix E) as guidance is communicated to the MPO, and staff will be prepared to implement future legislation.
 Staff also participates in training to support compliance with federal requirements and guidance.
 Staff will support updates to governing Memorandum of Understanding (MOU) between the Boston MPO and partner agencies when necessary.